-Middle Eastern and Mediterranean influences are particularly strong in Israeli cuisine with a strong emphasis on fresh fruits and vegetables, dairy products, falafel, hummus, shakshouka and couscous.
+Middle Eatern and Mediterranean influences are particularly strong in Israeli cuisine.
+With a strong emphasis on fresh fruits and vegetables, dairy products, falafel, hummus, shakshouka and couscous.
 In addition, distinctive traditional dishes prepared at holiday times hailing from all over the world are also common.

 Fresh and cooked vegetable salads are commonly enjoyed before meals, drawing inspiration, once again, from all four corners of the globe.

 Couscous is a popular pasta dish in Israel.
 Originating in North Africa it is traditionally prepared by passing semolina through a sieve several times and then cooking it over an aromatic broth in a special steamer pot.
 “Instant” couscous is commonly bought today, prepared in a matter of minutes at home.

 In the wake of advances in fish farming in Israel, fresh fish is readily available and is often enjoyed grilled or fried and dressed with freshly-squeezed lemon juice.
 Gefilte fish, of Ashkenazi origin and Chraime, or North African origin, are two popular fish dishes in Israel.